 The recommended amount of ALA consumption per day is 1.6g for men and 1.1g for women, and data from the National Health and Nutrition Examination Survey (NHANES) suggests that adults and children in the U.S. get plenty of ALA from their diet.
 While there is no official recommended daily allowance of EPA and DHA, the Dietary Guidelines for Americans recommends eating two portions of fish each week — something that 80% of Americans do not get.

 If you want to keep an eye on your omega-3 intake, consider your everyday diet and supplement regimen.
 Incorporate foods from this list into your meals and take a supplement from a high quality brand with third-party validation (for example, NSF Certified for Sport) if you’re not getting enough — a decision best made in collaboration with your healthcare practitioner.
 You’ll also find foods like eggs, milk, and yogurt at the supermarket that have been fortified with omega-3s.

 Flaxseeds, chia seeds, hemp seeds, pumpkin seeds, walnuts Canola oil, soybean oil, walnut oil Brussels sprouts, kale, spinach, broccoli, cauliflower

 EPA and DHA Foods

-Mackerel, salmon, herring, oysters, sardines, anchovies, trout Seaweed (e.g., nori)
+Mackerel, salmon, herring, oysters, sardines, anchovies, trout, seaweed (e.g., nori)

 Fearing fat is an artifact of the past.
-Thanks to science, we now know what separates good fats from bad, so we can get plenty of the good ones like omega-3s from a diet rich in healthy oils, nuts and seeds, green vegetables, fatty fish, with a little help supplements if we’re not getting enough.
+Thanks to science, we now know what separates good fats from bad, so we can get plenty of the good ones like omega-3s from a diet rich in healthy oils, nuts and seeds, green vegetables, fatty fish, with a little help from supplements if we’re not getting enough.
 As more studies emerge about the benefits of omega-3s, we’ll continue to understand how they contribute to a healthy life.